Denis-Herdt/Homeautomation/README.md

 This project is specially adapted to the "Institut für Künstliche Intelligenz" at Hochschule Ravensburg-Weingarten with a user "iki" and the usual password

-The following Z-Wave-devices are included
+The following Z-Wave-devices are used for this projekt

 |Quantity   |Type               |Description                        |
 |-----------|-----------|-----------|